Nordstrom permanently closing 16 full-line stores as it adapts to coronavirus era

-Nordstrom plans to permanently close 16 of its 116 full-line stores while moving towards a phased re-opening of others as it tailors its immediate future to the realities of retail in the ongoing coronavirus pandemic.
+Nordstrom plans to permanently close 16 of its 116 full-line stores while moving toward a phased reopening of others, as it tailors its immediate future to the realities of retail in the coronavirus pandemic.

-The Seattle-based company also said it will make changes to how its stores function when they do open in a “market-by-market” approach, and will move its big Anniversary Sale from July to August.
+The Seattle-based company also said it will make changes to how its stores function in a “market-by-market” approach, and will move its big Anniversary Sale from July to August.

 “We’ve been investing in our digital and physical capabilities to keep pace with rapidly changing customer expectations.
 The impact of COVID-19 is only accelerating the importance of these capabilities in serving customers,” said CEO Erik Nordstrom.
 “More than ever, we need to work with flexibility and speed.
 Our market strategy helps with both, bringing inventory closer to where customers live and work, allowing us to use our stores as fulfillment centers to get products to customers faster, and connecting digital and physical experiences with services like curbside pickup and returns.”

 The stores to be shuttered were not identified in the company’s statement.
-Nordstrom had selectively closed individual full-line stores in recent years: In January 2019, it had 121.
+Nordstrom had selectively closed some full-line stores in recent years: In January 2019, it had 121.

-It gave no timetable for the re-opening of stores, which closed temporarily in mid-March.
-At that time Nordstrom also withdrew its financial guidance for the year, saying the spreading coronavirus contagion had made forecasts difficult.
+It gave no timetable for the reopening of other stores, which closed temporarily in mid-March.
+At that time Nordstrom also withdrew its financial guidance for the year, saying coronavirus outbreaks had made forecasts difficult.

 Retailers have been reeling from the pandemic’s shutdown of shopping.
 On Monday, J. Crew’s parent company filed for Chapter 11 bankruptcy, and observers predict other retailers may follow.

 Nordstrom has been applauded by industry analysts for adding online components to its retail strategy earlier than many others.
 It said Wednesday that at both full-line Nordstrom and discount Nordstrom Rack stores, the online and in-store sides are closely integrated: “More than half of Nordstrom’s store sales involve an online journey and a third of online sales involve a store experience.”
-According to the company, more than half of Nordstrom.com orders are currently fulfilled from full-line stores, and 25 percent of Nordstromrack.com and HauteLook.com orders are now fulfilled by Nordstrom Rack stores.
+According to the company, more than half of Nordstrom.com orders are fulfilled from full-line stores, and 25 percent of Nordstromrack.com and HauteLook.com orders are fulfilled by Nordstrom Rack stores.

 The company also said it will restructure its regional and corporate organization “for greater speed and flexibility” in moves that will save about $150 million a year.
 Details were not provided.

 The company had previously said it aims to cut more than $500 million in cash outlays for operating expenses, capital expenditures and working capital.
-Earlier cost-cutting have already yielded expected savings of more than $200 million, it said.
+Earlier cost-cutting has already yielded expected savings of more than $200 million, it said.

-When its stores do reopen, Nordstrom said, changes will include conducting health screenings for employees; providing face coverings for employees and customers; taking steps to allow for social distancing of six feet or more, including limiting the number of customers and employees in the store; increasing cleaning and sanitization; modifying the fitting room experience; and continuing to offer contactless curbside services at full-line stores.
+When its stores do reopen, Nordstrom said, changes will include conducting health screenings for employees; providing face coverings for employees and customers; taking steps to allow for social distancing of six feet or more, including limiting the number of customers and employees in the store; increasing cleaning and sanitizing; modifying the fitting room experience; and continuing to offer curbside services at full-line stores.

 In addition to its full-line stores, the company operates 247 Nordstrom Rack stores and five Nordstrom Local service hubs.